Ballintober Castle

 • Curtain Walls and Corner Towers – Walk the perimeter to appreciate the sheer scale of the fortifications.
 The polygonal towers at each corner are especially photogenic, their stonework weathered to a soft, moss-green hue.

-• Chimney Stacks – The tall chimney stacks that rise from the end walls hint at the castle’s residential function and provide a dramatic silhouette against the sky.
+• Chimney Stacks – The tall chimney stacks rising from the end walls hint at the castle’s residential function and provide a dramatic silhouette against the sky.

-• Courtyard – The open lawn framed by the ruined walls is perfect for a quiet picnic or a moment of reflection.
+• Courtyard – The open lawn framed by the ruined walls is ideal for a quiet picnic or a moment of reflection.

 • Archaeological Insight – During the summer field-school you may see volunteers using ground-penetrating radar or excavating a corner tower.
 Observation is free, though participation requires prior registration.